Brain Changes for Aging Adults

 Living With Less Stress

-Stress poses serious consequences, whether it’s from work (or a lack of work), family pressures, bad habits, or nearly anything else.
-Higher levels of stress make your body less capable of fighting off illness, and it’s been connected with heart disease and other health problems that could lead to a shorter, less healthy life.
-That being the case, seniors have cause for celebration when it comes to stress: a major stress survey in America keeps showing that older generations live with less stress than younger people.
+Stress poses serious consequences, whether it's from work (or a lack of work), family pressures, bad habits, or nearly anything else.
+Higher levels of stress make your body less capable of fighting off illness, and it's been connected with heart disease and other health problems that could lead to a shorter, less healthy life.
+What’s the link between aging and stress?
+Seniors have cause for celebration when it comes to stress: a major stress survey in America keeps showing that older generations live with less stress than younger people.